Brampton Plantation

 Brampton Plantation was a plantation originally founded in colonial Savannah, Province of Georgia.
 It has been closely associated with Jonathan Bryan, a landowner, patriot and an associate of James Edward Oglethorpe, the founder of the Savannah colony.
-Bryan owned it from 1765.
-The plantation was located between National Gypsum Company and Union Camp Corporation, about 3.5 miles northwest of downtown Savannah on the Savannah River.
-A cemetery also exists on the land.
+Bryan owned it from 1765 until his death in 1788.
+The plantation was located near the southern banks of the Savannah River, between National Gypsum Company and Union Camp Corporation, about 3.5 miles northwest of downtown Savannah.
+A cemetery, around 50 ft by 40 ft in size, also exists on the land.
+Bryan is entombed in a brick vault in the south-west corner of the cemetery.

 For fifteen years after the 1733 foundation of the Savannah colony, the land was part of an Indian reservation; in 1757, the land was divided up and allotted to planters.
 David Graham was the first owner of the section that became Brampton.

 John Garnier Williamson, a slaveholder, was the owner of Brampton when his probate inventory was recorded in 1814.
-His son, John Postell Williamson, owned the plantation after his father died.
+His son, John Postell Williamson, inherited the plantation upon John Sr.'s death.
+In the early 20th century, Dr. James B. Read, whose mother was a Williamson, was the plantation owner.